armanatz/candidate-tracker/README.md

 yarn dev
 ```

+---

-To build your application, run:
+To build the application, run:

 ```
 // If using NPM as your package manager